 Throughout India, a Bhringraj hair tonic fortifies the roots of the hair, targeting imbalances that may cause hair to be prematurely thin and go grey.

-By using Bhringraj oil, which is rich in proteins, vitamins E, D, magnesium, iron, and calcium, you can add much-needed nutrients to the scalp to encourage the strength and growth of healthy hair.
+Bhringraj oil, rich in proteins, vitamins E, D, magnesium, iron, and calcium, can add much-needed nutrients to the scalp and encourage the strength and growth of healthy hair.

 Bhringraj oil has antioxidant, antifungal, antiviral, and antibacterial properties to target scalp issues that could cause thinning and hair breakage.